zleonov/unchecked-java/README.md

 Unchecked Java
 ===============
-Java Streams and lambda expressions that are free from checked-exceptions side effects.
+Java Streams and lambda expressions that are free from checked exceptions side effects.

 Overview
 --------